gvolpe/split-morphism/README.md

 This [phenomenon](https://ncatlab.org/nlab/show/split+epimorphism) is a thing, called a **split monomorphism** or a **split epimorphism** depending on which side is bigger.
 Note that every `Iso` is trivially a split where the idempotent round-trip happens to be an identity.

-When we compose a split mono and a split epi end-to-end in either direction we end up with a situation where neither round-trip is necessarily an identity but both are idempotent.
+When we compose a `SplitMono` and a `SplitEpi` end-to-end in either direction we end up with a situation where neither round-trip is necessarily an identity but both are idempotent.
 I'm calling this a `Wedge` for lack of a better idea.
 Splits are trivially wedges where one of the idempotent round-trips happens to be an identity.

 A `Format` is a weaker `Prism` where a *subset* of `a` forms a split epi with `b`.
 Every `Prism` is a `Format` where the split epi happens to be an `Iso`; and every `SplitEpi` forms a `Prism` where the subset of `a` is `a` itself.